-What is the purpose of the frit band?
+What is the purpose of the frit?

-- It is a black enamel band that is baked into the internal surface of the glass and accomplishes two things;
+It is a black enamel band that is baked into the internal surface of the glass and accomplishes two things;

-- From the inside it provides a surface that allows the urethane to bond to the glass.
+- From the inside, it provides a surface that allows the urethane to bond to the glass.

-- From the outside it prevents UV rays from causing damage to the urethane used to hold the windshield in place.
+- From the outside, it prevents UV rays from causing damage to the urethane used to hold the windshield in place.

-- Identifying the chips and cracks in that area:
+Identifying the chips and cracks in that area:

 Determining if the resin has reached the ends of cracks in that area:

-These are challenges to be aware of but certainly not something to be overly concerned about.
+These are challenges to be aware of, but certainly not something to be overly concerned about.
 How do we as technicians handle these challenges?
-Make sure to inspect the glass, inside and out (including the frit band), closely to find any existing damage prior to beginning repairs.
+Make sure to inspect the glass, inside and out (including the frit band), closely.
+Find any existing damage before beginning repairs.
 If you happen to find damage in the frit band, it’s important to locate the end of the crack.
 If the end of the crack extends under the urethane molding or to the edge of the glass, make sure to set expectations with your customer and let them know that you can only fill and cure what you can see.

-For more information on repairing damaged glass in the frit band, give us a call and speak to a certified technician at (800) 548-8332.
+For more information on repairing damaged glass in the frit band, give us a call and speak to a certified technician at 541-345-8554.